Skip to main content

 Ros Wharton

 Find romance personified at Old Bishop’s Quarters in Hobart.
-Book into Maud’s Cottage in the winter and you’ll find the wood fire already set and a large copper tub with ample room for two.
+Why not book into Maud’s Cottage for the winter?
+You’ll find a cosy wood fire and a large copper tub with ample room for two.
 Soak outside with the dazzling night sky as your evening entertainment before wrapping up in a bathrobe and snuggling into bed.

 A person reclines in a bathtub near a large window, holding a glass of wine raised in the air.
 Outside, trees fill the serene view, evoking a peaceful connection to nature